-A paediatrician is a medical doctor with special training and skills in the diseases and illnesses that affect the health and development of babies, children and teenagers.
+A paediatrician is a medical doctor with special training and skills in the conditions and illnesses that affect the health, growth and development of babies, children and teenagers.

-Paediatricians know a lot about the many different conditions and illnesses that can affect children’s health, welfare, behaviour and education.
+Paediatricians know a lot about the many different conditions and illnesses that can affect children’s health, welfare, behaviour and learning.
 They also understand how different illnesses and conditions relate to each other.

-Some paediatricians do general training.
-Others do specialised training in areas like neonatology (treatment of newborn babies), cardiology (heart problems) or development and behaviour.
+Some paediatricians specialise in areas like neonatology (treatment of newborn babies), cardiology (heart problems) or development and behaviour.

 Why your child might see a paediatrician

-Your child might see a paediatrician if your GP wants a specialist opinion about your child’s health and development, or thinks your child needs specialised care and treatment.
+Your child might see a paediatrician if your GP wants a specialist opinion about your child’s health, growth and development, or thinks your child needs specialised care and treatment.

 For example, your GP might refer your child to a paediatrician for further assessment and treatment of:

 - problems with muscles or bones – for example, developmental dysplasia of the hip or bow legs